 In lieu of flowers donate to Remote Area Medical

 for its general purposes to prevent pain and alleviate suffering by providing free, quality health care to people in need.

-To send flowers to Col. Julius R. "Bud" Conti's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Col. Julius R. "Bud" Conti, please visit our floral store.